MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

    given application configuration.

-XIOS is a highly complex and flexible parallel IO system with post-processing capabilites.
+XIOS is a highly complex and flexible parallel IO system with post-processing capabilites, including the ability to apply time and spatial processing as well as combine multiple fields.
 It is developed at IPSL.

 .. caution::

-   While it would be possible to write a set of complex diagnostic requests using all the features of XIOS, people should be cautious of the possibility that future developments of the LFRic atmosphere user environment may not support all the flexibility required.
-Furthermore, the underlying XIOS software is complex, and it is possible to create a simple workflow that turns out to be unreliable or that imposes high computation costs on the model.
+   While it would be possible to write a set of complex diagnostic requests using all the features of XIOS, people should be cautious because future developments of the LFRic atmosphere user environment may not support all the flexibility required to reconstruct the request.
+Furthermore, the underlying XIOS software is complex, and it is possible to create a complex diagnostic request that is unreliable or that imposes high computation costs on the application.

 Permitted diagnostic fields
 ---------------------------

-Diagnostic fields must be one of the following types of model fields:
+Diagnostic fields can only be created for the following types of LFRic atmosphere fields:

 * A :math:`\mathbb{W}_{3}` field representing data, typically scalar quantities, at the centre of each 3D model cell.